lap309/Machine-Learning/Model Creation/Clustering/README.md

 - Requires linear custer boundaries

-- Struggles when clusters have irregular shapes
+- Struggles when clusters have irregular shapesor when one cluster exists within another (concentric circleS)

 - Will always produce an answer finding the required # of clusters even if the data isn't clustered or clustered in that many clusters

 **Spectral Clustering**: Attempts to overcome the linear boundary of K-means and clusters by graphically partitioning the data.
 It looks for nodes in a graph with a small distance between them.

+_Limitations_:
+- Slower than K-means